dcouch440/aanimal_shelter/README.md

 ## `About this App`
 - This is a week 6 ` Ruby/Rails ` Epicodus school project.
 - The requirenments of this Api is to include a dogs and cats table.
-- This is an api to replicate a animal shelter api
+- This Api has full CRUD functionality for both tables.
 ***
 ### `Technology Used:`